Word Meanings - WORSEN - Book Publishers vocabulary database

 Uncommonly nice and exact; precise; particular.
 You are rather point-devise in your accouterments.
 Shak.
 Thus he grew up, in logic point-devise, Perfect in grammar, and in rhetoric nice.
 Longfellow. (more info) + point point, condition + devis - POINTAL

 Expressing a condition or supposition; as, a conditional word, mode, or tense.
 A conditional proposition is one which asserts the dependence of one categorical proposition on another.
 Whately.
-The words hypothetical and conditional may be . . . - APPARENTLY
+The words hypothetical and conditional may be . . . - POINTED

 1. Sharp; having a sharp point; as, a pointed rock.
 2. Characterized by sharpness, directness, or pithiness of expression; terse; epigrammatic; especially, directed to a particular person or thing.
 His moral pleases, not his pointed wit.
 Pope. - IMPAIRER